 Dr. Greene’s Answer:

-Congratulations on beginning the feeding adventure!
+Congratulations on starting solids and beginning the feeding adventure!

 Children between four and six months of age who are already taking solid foods should be fed solids once or twice a day.
 The ideal timing for one of the feedings is thirty to sixty minutes before bedtime.
 This will produce the maximum drowsiness for an excellent nights sleep.